Tuition and Fees

 615 N. Wolfe Street/Suite W1101

 All checks should be made payable to Johns Hopkins University.
 A student who submits a check that is returned for insufficient funds will be assessed a $25.00 fee and placed on financial hold, and may be removed from courses which he or she is currently registered.
 Grades may be withheld and students may be prevented from registering for future courses until payment is reissued.
 Payment from students seeking to register may be applied against prior obligations to the University.

 Credit Card Payments

 The university accepts three major credit cards: MasterCard, Visa, American Express and Discover.
 A student who submits a credit card payment that is declined will be placed on financial hold and may be removed from courses for which he or she is currently registered.
 Grades may be withheld and students may be prevented from registering for future courses until payment is reissued.

 JHU Tuition Remission

-Faculty and staff who are eligible to participate in the JHU Tuition Remission Plan must provide the Tuition Remission Benefit Form in lieu of payment for tuition.
+Faculty and staff of the University who are eligible to participate in the JHU Tuition Remission Plan must provide the Tuition Remission Benefit Form in lieu of payment for tuition.
 When completing the tuition remission form, please select the option for "Non-Credit Professional Development" for course type and "Public Health-Non Credit-Professional Development-100%" for the course offered section.
 A surpervisor's signature is required in order to verify this course qualifies as professional development, and a department budget number is also required.
 In the event that you register for a course and do not attend any classes (and fail to drop the course before the end of the add/drop period) your department will be charged the full tuition price for the course (see below for add/drop dates).
-Please return completed forms by emailing them to Kristi Baschnagel at email@example.com; faxing them to 410-502-7513 or delivering them to Carnegie 320.
+Please return completed forms by emailing them to Stacey Marks at firstname.lastname@example.org or faxing them to 410-955-9933.

 Fellows and Residents